 |January 2017||Challenge Panel|

-CRACK IT Challenges are run using the Small Business Research Initiative (SBRI) process which is supported by Innovate UK.
 The competition is open to any European Union (EU) body, public or private.
 Applications can be from single organisations or investigators or from consortia.
-The lead applicant must be from the EU.
+The lead applicant must be EU based.

 Applicants may already hold a grant or contract from the NC3Rs or other funding bodies for research related to the topic for which new funds are being sought.
 In such instances, details of all relevant research funding, including that from industry, should be included in the application.

 Single Phase Challenges awards made following the Challenge Panel are subject to the successful applicant’s organisation signing a non-negotiable agreement with the NC3Rs.
 The NC3Rs will have an agreement with the sponsors and an agreement is also recommended between the successful applicant and the Sponsor.